I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 ontoolresult After server returns results Display tool execution results in UI

-Initially, I tried including product data in the tool result and passing it to React via ontoolresult, but data passing became complex.
-I redesigned it to have React fetch directly from the Hono API.
-It receives only the category argument via ontoolinput and uses that as an API query parameter.
+Initially I tried using ontoolresult to include product data in the tool result and pass it to React, but this made data transfer complex.
+I revised the design to have React directly fetch from the Hono API.
+It receives only the category argument via ontoolinput and uses it as a query parameter for the API.

 6. Vite Configuration (packages/app/vite.config.ts)